What is The Easiest Way To Learn Machine Learning?April 18, 2018

 To acquire a better understanding of these algorithms you need to have the fundamental knowledge of Linear algebra, Probability theory, Optimization, Calculus and Multivariable calculus etc.

 Machine Learning works on raw unstructured big data so it is important for you to understand data statistics including descriptive and inferential statistics.
-There are a number of online courses on statistics, Udacity and Edx provide courses that cover descriptive stats, probability, and inferential stats.

 You also need to have a deep understanding of various Data Cleaning techniques and different stages of data explorations to deal with a large number of unstructured data bits.
 Most of the times Machine Learning systems need to process incomplete or damaged/scrambled data, for such scenarios handy knowledge of techniques like Variable Identification, Univariate and Multivariate analysis, Missing values treatment, Outlier treatment becomes very useful.